sakho3600/mobile-ticket/README.md

 First, it is required to install openssl and once the solution is built the output folder structure will contain a folder by the name 'sslcert' which contains a bash script by the name create_cert.sh.
 After the installation of openssl, make sure you create an environment variable by the name OPENSSL_CONF and put the path to the openssl config file (e.g. C:\OpenSSL\bin\openssl.cnf ).
 Then, by running the create_cert.sh file on shell you will be able to create a self-signed certificate and a public key.
 Next, it is required that you edit the proxy-config.json and enable ssl by setting the value of 'support_ssl' to true.
-Now, by running 'node server.js', you will run another server instance on port 4443 that is accessible via https in addition to the instance that is accessible via https, in addition to the instance that is accessible via http.
+Now, by running 'npm start', you will run another server instance on port 4443 that is accessible via https in addition to the instance that is accessible via https, in addition to the instance that is accessible via http.
 The port for HTTPS is specified in local_webserver_ssl_port value and can be changed.